Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 SR is an extraordinary theory:

-The mathematical simplicity of SR allows it to be taught to young people.
-Because its core mathematics is no more complicated than a simple square root, there's no significant mathematical barrier to learning the subject.
-SR is also very graphical: space-time diagrams usually help to illustrate ideas and guide your thinking.
+The mathematical simplicity of SR means it can be taught to young people.
+Because its core mathematics is no more complicated than a simple square root, there's no big mathematical barrier to learning the subject.
+SR is also very graphical: space-time diagrams often help to illustrate ideas and guide your thoughts.

 That's quite unusual.
-Most subjects in physics require university-level mathematics for a deep understanding.
+Most subjects in physics need university-level mathematics for a deep understanding.
 Not so with special relativity.
-You can acquire a deep understanding of the subject without advanced math.
+You can get a deep understanding of the subject without advanced math.

 It's remarkable that more than 100 years after its discovery, this extraordinary theory, with its mathematical simplicity and strange ideas about space and time, is not taught more widely.

 SR shows that our ideas about space and time are wrong.
-Our puny human experience with space and time is limited to a restricted domain - the domain of low speeds.
-This hobbles our understanding.
-When we gain experience with high speeds (approaching the speed of light), we see clearly that our ideas about space and time, ideas which we humans have carried around as a mental model of the world since the dawn of time, are completely inapplicable in the domain of high speeds.
+Our puny human experience with space and time is limited to a small domain - the domain of low speeds.
+This makes it hard for us to understand what's really going on.
+When we gain experience with high speeds (approaching the speed of light), we see clearly that our ideas about space and time, ideas which we humans have had since the dawn of time, are completely wrong in the domain of high speeds.

 SR lets you understand the rules for time machines.
-Time machines into the past are strongly forbidden.
-Time machines going into the future are permitted, and use high speeds (or strong gravity fields).
+Time machines into the past are impossible.
+Time machines going into the future are possible, and use high speeds (or strong gravity fields).

-SR has something very unusual.
 SR has a Rule Zero: a rule for making all the other rules.
 This Rule Zero is interesting because it's a set of handcuffs: it's very tightly constraining.
 Being tightly constrained is a good thing for a scientific theory, because it's easier to falsify.
-The handcuffs come from ideas about symmetry groups and invariance.
+The handcuffs come from ideas about transformations (of inertial frames of reference) and invariance.
 With SR, fundamental physics starts to be guided by these important ideas.
+Some consider this to be the most important thing about SR.

 SR is mathematically simple.
 If you know what a square root is, then you can understand the core of SR. For bonus points, if you're not afraid of a cosine, then you can understand what SR says about optics (photons and light rays).

 SR is a reboot of physics.
-It goes back to the beginning, and fixes an important mistake.
-When modern physics began in the 1600s, they had certain ideas about space and time.
-We now know that some of those ideas were mistaken.
-(Those mistakes were completely natural, since they had no data for objects moving at really high speeds.)
+It goes back to the start, and fixes a big mistake.
+When modern physics began in the 1600s, people had certain ideas about space and time.
+We now know that some of those ideas were wrong.
+(This was completely natural, since they had no data for things moving at really high speeds.)
 Albert Einstein was the first person to figure this out.
 He pointed out the mistake, which has to do with time.
 In short, the mistake was assuming that time is absolute.
-Instead of absolute time, you have an absolute speed limit, and an absolute space-time interval (see below).
+Instead of absolute time, there's an absolute speed limit, and an absolute space-time interval (see below).

 When you learn SR, you get to understand how time dilation works.
 The discovery of time dilation is one of the most important discoveries in all of science.
 Some have compared its discovery with the discovery that the Earth is spherical, for instance.

 When you know SR well, you can spot a common mistake - the mistake of forgetting about time dilation.
-(This mistake can even be made by trained physicists who should know better.
-In some cases, they know the theory, but they haven't really internalized it.)
+(This mistake can even be made by professional physicists who should know better.
+In some cases, they know the theory, but haven't fully understood what it means.)
 Take this statement as an example: 'The Pleiades are 400 light-years away.
 So, it will take at least 400 years travelling at near light speed to get there.'
-This statement is appropriate only in the world of Isaac Newton.
+This statement is correct only in the world of Isaac Newton.
 In the world of SR, this statement, in unqualified form, is wrong.
 Why?
-Because in the world of SR, the time between two events in general depends on who's doing the talking.
+Because in the world of SR, the time between two events, in general, depends on who's doing the talking.
 For a traveller going to the Pleiades at near light speed, the time that they care about is the time on their own wristwatch.
 And measured by their own wristwatch, that time is going to be less than 400 years.
 In principle, there's no minimum travel-time, as measured by the traveller.
 The closer you get to light speed, the smaller the travel-time becomes.
 That's time dilation.

 Speeds: